tidymodels/tailor/tests/testthat/_snaps/adjust-numeric-calibration.md

       container("regression") %>% adjust_numeric_calibration("binary")
     Condition
       Error in `adjust_numeric_calibration()`:
-      ! `type` must be one of "linear", "isotonic", or "isotonic_boot", not "binary". i Did you mean "linear"?
+      ! `method` must be one of "linear", "isotonic", or "isotonic_boot", not "binary". i Did you mean "linear"?